vincentcasseau/vincentcasseau.github.io/how-tos-cfd-transport.md

 | <dictval>Wilke</dictval>      | - |
 | <dictval>ArmalySutton</dictval> | <dictkey>correctedArmalySutton</dictkey>    |

-and can be chosen editing the entry <dictkey>mixingRule</dictkey> in the <dict>transportProperties/</dict><subdict>transportModels</subdict> dictionary.
-The mixture shear viscosity and thermal conductivity can be printed by reproducing the procedure described in [§1.4](https://vincentcasseau.github.io/how-tos-cfd-transport/#14-print-species-shear-viscosity-and-thermal-conductivity)
+and the dedicated entry, <dictkey>mixingRule</dictkey>, is located in the <dict>transportProperties/</dict><subdict>transportModels</subdict> dictionary.
+The mixture shear viscosity and thermal conductivity can be printed by switching <dictval>on</dictval> the following booleans

 ```c++
     writeViscosityMixture          on;